 Membership in the State and One Local Chapter

 MCGT membership includes the state organization and one MCGT chapter.
 If there is not an active chapter near you, please contact us and we would love to help you start a chapter or parent group, or connect you with other members in your general area.

 CHAT Nights: Connect/Help/Advocate/Talk

-CHAT Nights are dedicated to informally connecting parents of gifted children.
+CHAT Nights are dedicated to informally connecting parents of gifted & talented children.
 CHAT provides a listening ear, time to share, and cooperative problem solving.
 Each evening will start with a short presentation on a topic of interest.
 Attendees then break into smaller groups for discussion with other parents.
 CHAT Nights are held during October through April.
 See MCGT’s Event Calendar for schedule of dates, topics, and locations.